 - Preheat the oven to 400 degrees F.

-- Roll out your chilled flakey pie crust and place is in a tart pan, making sure to to stretch the dough.
+- Roll out your chilled flakey pie crust and place it in a tart pan, making sure to stretch the dough.
 It has to be as relaxed as possible in the tart pan so it doesn’t shrink during baking.

 - Sprinkle the almonds layer right over the crust.

-- Take your local Ontario Gala apples and arrange them over the almonds starting away from the centre and gradually moving towards the centre.
+Take your local Ontario Gala apples and arrange them over the almonds starting away from the centre and gradually moving towards the centre.
 Fill up all the tart with apples and be as generous as you can.
-The apples will shrink as they bake so don’t worry about over filling the tart.
+The apples will shrink as they bake so don’t worry about overfilling.

-- Make the custard—in a large bowl add the eggs and sugar.
+- In a large bowl add the eggs and sugar.
 Whisk them until the eggs are smooth and slightly light in color (not whipped, just well whisked with the sugar).
-Add in the vanilla and the cornstarch and whisk it well in to the eggs too.
+Add in the vanilla and the cornstarch and whisk it well into the eggs too.
 Gradually add the cream and milk while whisking to make sure the custard is as smooth as possible.
-If you feel there are lumps of starch, simple strain the custard into a mother bowl and it will be smooth and perfect.
+If you feel there are lumps of starch, simply strain the custard into a mother bowl and it will be smooth and perfect.

-- Pour the custard over the arranged apples and bake the apple tart for 40-45 minutes until the crust os golden, custard has puffed and set and apples are tender.
+- Pour the custard over the arranged apples and bake the apple tart for 40-45 minutes until the crust is golden, custard has puffed and set and apples are tender.